web3/web3.js/docs/docs/glossary/json_interface.md

 -   `name`: the name of the function (only present for function types);
 -   `constant`: true if function is specified to not modify the blockchain state;
 -   `payable`: true if function accepts ether, defaults to false;
--   `stateMutability`: a string with one of the following values: pure (specified to not read blockchain state), view (same as constant above), nonpayable and payable (same as payable above);
+-   `stateMutability`: a string with one of the following values: pure (specified to not read blockchain state), view (same as constant above), non-payable and payable (same as payable above);
 -   `inputs`: an array of objects, each of which contains:
     -- `name`: the name of the parameter;
     -- `type`: the canonical type of the parameter.
--   `outputs`: an array of objects same as inputs, can be omitted if no outputs exist.
+-   `outputs`: an array of objects, same as inputs, can be omitted if no outputs exist.

 #### Events